YellowJacketLinux/CPAN-RPM/README.md

 ### Build System Prerequisites

-The following perl-specific RPM macros are expected to be defined on the system building the spec file:
+The following Perl-specific RPM macros are expected to be defined on the system building the spec file:

 * `%perl5_vendorlib` (base `@INC` directory for RPM-packaged non-core `noarch`